 Yep, you read me correctly.

-There is no agenda for this conference, .until you show up to make it.
+There’s no agenda, until you show up to make it.
 The idea is that the audience –the people who this whole thing is designed to benefit– put forth the topics they want to discuss.
-Hence, the ‘un’.
+Hence, the “un”.